 How to avoid: The best way to avoid PUP scams such as this is to avoid download portals altogether.
 If you do, pay very close attention when downloading files, use an up-to-date antivirus with PUP detection enabled, and observe the file name and check to be sure it is the software that you are wanting.
 If it doesn’t have the proper executable name such as Utorrent, don’t execute it.

 Example 2: Via fake updates, often pushed through temporary sites

 Updates are often pushed through temporarily created websites, developed for Adsense, that serve mostly Open Source software, wrapped in downloaders that prompt users to update their Flash Player, Java, Service Pack etc. There are companies that create hundreds of sites a day in order to mislead the user and generate traffic to their site.

 The two installers above make the user friendly offers.
 However, the offers that are in the above installations are far from great or friendly.
-Once installed, Search Protect will change your browser settings ( Search Engine, Home Page, Tab Settings) Search Protect may even submit some of your browsing information to unknown sources as well.
-The StormWatch software will offer you ads during browsing sessions and more than likely numerous unwanted pop ups about “the weather”.
+Once installed, Search Protect will change your browser settings (Search Engine, Home Page, Tab Settings) and even submit some of your browsing information to unknown sources.
+The StormWatch software (which is just adware in disguise) will offer you ads during browsing sessions and more than likely numerous unwanted pop ups about “the weather”.
 Beware!
 Fake updaters will possibly “update” your computer status to potentially unwanted!

 How to avoid: It can safely be stated that user’s do not want updated software or weather reports from this updater.
 The best way to avoid this specific installation type junkware is to click Decline and untick any checkboxes which may be present.
 Once again be sure to USE CAUTION!